watchjazcode/watchjazcode.github.io/_posts/2019-09-06-font_color_008080_a_career_switch_font.markdown

 Hey everyone, I'm Jazmin!
 I'm an aspiring software engineer and overall geek from NYC.

-Since enrolling in Flatiron School, a question I've gotten quite frequently is "what is a software engineer?" and "why did you decide to become one?"
+Since enrolling at Flatiron School, a question I've gotten quite frequently is "what is a software engineer?" and "why did you decide to become one?"

 ![](https://media.giphy.com/media/5HyVZlZYxJPy7IC5Cz/giphy.gif)